klintan/rosbag2.js/README.md

 ## Usage

+Make sure that your ROS2 environment is sourced before running the module, since some dependencies are dynamically linked.

 See examples folder for an example on how to use the module.

-The `sample.db3` is just a rosbag2 file containing one string message for testing.
+The `sample.db3` is just a rosbag2 file containing one string message and one image message for testing.

 ## Other